 What Does A FAST Agreement Cover?

-Like we mentioned, a FAST Agreement will allow startup founders to offer shares to their advisors instead of money.
-So, this is one of the key terms that should be included in the contract.
+As mentioned, a FAST Agreement enables startup founders to offer shares to their advisors rather than money.
+This is one of the key elements of the contract, ensuring that both parties have aligned interests and clear expectations concerning equity allocation.

 Where Can I Get A FAST Agreement?

-A FAST Agreement needs to be carefully drafted according to your startup’s current situation and needs.
+A FAST Agreement needs to be carefully drafted to reflect your startup’s current situation and future needs, especially with the rapid changes businesses face in 2025.

 At Sprintlaw, we offer a FAST Agreement package which includes the following: